 Luke 10

-[1] And after this the Lord appointed seventy-two others and sent them in two and two before Himself, into every town and place, where He Himself was about to go.
+And after this the Lord appointed seventy-two others and sent them in two and two before Hi mself , into every town and place, where He Himself was about to go.

-Q: Were the twelve apostles also sent during this time, and were they included in the seventy-two or were all these other disciples that the Lord sent out?
-A: Look at the verse itself saying, “seventy-two others,” so the seventy-two number does not include the twelve apostles.
-These seventy-two disciples were people who continued to follow the Lord for some time and had faith and trust in the beloved Son of God.
-They developed faith and trust in the Lord Jesus as they continued to follow and listen to His teaching.
+Q: Were the twelve apostles sent out as well during this time, and were they included among the seventy-two disciples that the Lord sent?
+A:Look at the verse itself: what it says is “seventy-two others.”
+So, the seventy-two number does not include the twelve apostles.
+These seventy-two were people who continued to follow the Lord for a period of time and had faith and trust in the beloved Son of God, which developed in them as they continued to follow and listen to His teaching.

 And He said to them, The harvest indeed plentiful, but the laborers are few; pray you earnestly therefore to the Lord of the harvest, that He might send out laborers into His harvest.